ethereum/hive/README.md

 ## Under the hood

+# Trophies

+If you find a bug in you client implementation due to this project, please be so kind add add it here to the trophy list.
+It could help prove that `hive` is indeed a useful tool for validating Ethereum client implementations.

+ * go-ethereum
+   * Genesis chain config couldn't handle present but empty settings: [#2790](https://github.com/ethereum/go-ethereum/pull/2790)

 # Contributions

 This project takes a different approach to code contributions than your usual FOSS project with well